The Marengo River Watershed Partnership Project Watershed Action Plan

 The Marengo River Watershed Partnership (MRWP) was formed in approximately 2009 as a way for watershed residents, local government leaders, and natural resource professionals to express things they value about the watershed, concerns they have about its health, and to identify actions needed to maintain and improve the health of the watershed for future generations.
 The resulting EPA Nine Key Element Watershed Action Plan finished in 2011 and certified by the EPA in 2013 provides a tool for local governments, agencies, organizations, and watershed residents to carry out these actions and attract the resources needed to do it.

-The Superior Rivers Watershed Association, funded by a grant through the Wisconsin Coastal Management Program, is completing a revised Marengo River Watershed Action Plan document slated for completion in summer of 2022.
+The Superior Rivers Watershed Association, funded by a grant through the Wisconsin Coastal Management Program, is completing a revised Marengo River Watershed Action Plan document.
+As of early 2023, the draft has been submitted to the Environmental Protection Agency and is awaiting approval.

 The History of the Plan, Partnership, and BRWA